dannyzumwalt/dnstest/README.md

 # dnstest

-Perform dig lookups and measure performance in terms of number of connection timeouts.
+Perform DNS lookups, using BIND DIG tool, and measure performance in terms of number of connection timeouts.

+## prereqs

+Assumes running from bash environment (linux, macos, etc) BIND Dig must be installed.
+Does not check for install prior to running, but is included in a typical linux/macos install

 ## setup